Quick Answer: What Are Dampwood Termites and How Do You Identify Them?

 Types of Dampwood Termites

-Western Dampwood Termite
+Western Dampwood Termites

-Pacific / Coastal Dampwood Termites
+Pacific / Coastal Dampwood Termite Types

 - Very large winged termites swarming around lights on warm, humid evenings

-Southern / Desert-Type Dampwood Termites
+Southern / Desert-Influenced Dampwood Termite Types

-- Appearance: Larger-bodied termites with light to medium brown coloration; winged forms appear during seasonal swarms.
+- Appearance: Larger-bodied termites with light to medium brown coloration; winged forms may appear during seasonal swarms.

 Dampwood vs. Subterranean vs. Drywood Termites